verrazzano/docs/content/en/docs/samples/sock-shop.md

    ```
 ## Undeploy the application

 1. To undeploy the application, delete the Sock Shop OAM resources.
-Choose to undeploy either the `helidon`, `micronaut` or `spring` variant.
+Choose to undeploy either the `helidon`, `micronaut`, or `spring` variant.

    {{< tabs tabTotal="3" tabID="4" tabName1="Helidon" tabName2="Micronaut" tabName3="Spring">}}
    {{< tab tabNum="1" >}}